jlmonge/SlidingPuzzleSolver/README.md

-This is Nine Men in a Trench.
+This is the Angelica puzzle.

 Description will be updated as functionality is added.